nimakarimipour/Diagnoser/README.md

 ---
 ### Overview
 `Autofixer` depends on two projects shown below:
-1. [AnnotationInjector](https://github.com/nimakarimipour/AnnotationInjector): Used to inject suggested annotations to source code.
+1. [Injector](https://github.com/nimakarimipour/Injector): Used to inject suggested annotations to source code.
 It receives a path to `json` file where all the suggested fixes are written as an argument.
 The default location is `/tmp/NullAwayFix/fixes.json`
 2. [Customized NullAway](https://github.com/nimakarimipour/NullAway): A special version of `NullAway` with suggested fixes capability.
 It needs to be on `autofix` branch to have all the fix suggestions features available.

 ### Installation
-`AutoFixer` is delivered via a gradle plugin, and all those dependencies will be managed by gradle, However, In this repo, `AutoFixer` is provided via a `jar` file where all dependenceis related to `AnnotationInjector` are already handled.
+`AutoFixer` is delivered via a gradle plugin, and all those dependencies will be managed by gradle, However, In this repo, `AutoFixer` is provided via a `jar` file where all dependenceis related to `Injector` are already handled.
 To install the customized version of `NullAway` in `maven local` repository, please follow the instructions below:
 ```
 git clone https://github.com/nimakarimipour/NullAway